Finding the best mattress for back pain takes a bit of research..

 Vispring Chiswick (£1499) – medium or firm

-Simple but high-quality materials are the key with this mattress.
-It’s an entry level pocket spring mattress from a very posh mattress maker.
-It’s got 1200 pocket springs along with ‘hand side stitching’ which is a feature which adds stability at the edge of the bed.
+Simple but high-quality materials are the key with this Vispring mattress.
+The Chiswick is an entry level pocket spring mattress from a very posh mattress maker.
+It’s got 1200 pocket springs along with ‘hand side stitching’, which is a feature that adds stability at the edge of the bed.
 The Vispring brand has won multiple awards from Which? and others.
 However, it is most famous as being the inventor of the pocket spring.
+The alternative is one long piece of metal that is wound round into lots of springs.

 The use of natural materials including wool and cotton should be seen as a positive.
 Both are naturally breathable and wool is hydrophilic which means it can absorb moisture without feeling damp.
 That means it will help keep you cool in bed.

-See our top 10 mattresses guide for more medium firmness mattresses.
+See our top 10 mattresses guide for more medium tension mattresses.

 Firm mattresses in our top 5 firm mattresses guide include: